This post was originally published in the Airline Business Magazine, July 2015 issue. It is reproduced here with some modifications.

 The EA added a shot of adrenaline to the usually sterile world of engine marketing with its talking engine, who tweeted in first person.
 Things are looking up for B2B aviation marketing and we now have our eyes on Dubai Air Show later this year.

 Were you at the Paris Air Show this year?
 Which brands stood out for you?

 Full Disclosure: Boeing, Airbus and the Engine Alliance are current SimpliFlying clients.
 Though, the SimpliFlying team onlyled the effortsby the Engine Alliance for Paris Air Show.

-Shashank Nigam is the CEO of SimpliFlying and a globally sought-after consultant, speaker and thought-leader on airline branding and customer engagement strategy.
-He is also the youngest winner of the Global Brand Leadership Award and has addressed senior aviation executives globally, from Chile to Canada and from Sydney to San Francisco.
+Shashank Nigam is a globally sought-after consultant, speaker and thought leader on airline branding and customer engagement strategy.
+He is the Founder and CEO of SimpliFlying, one of the world’s largest aviation marketing firms working with over 85 aviation clients in the last ten years.
+Nigam is also the youngest winner of the Global Brand Leadership Award and has addressed senior executives globally, from Chile to China.

 Nigam’s impassioned and honest perspectives on airline marketing have found their way to over 100 leading media outlets, including the BBC, CNBC, Reuters and Bloomberg, and into leading publications such as The Wall Street Journal and the New York Times.
 He writes a dedicated monthly column in Flight’s Airline Business, challenging the typical assumptions about airline marketing.

 His new book on airline marketing, SOAR, is an Amazon bestseller that’s shaking up the industry and inspiring other industries to learn from the best airlines.
 Born in India, raised in Singapore, he now lives with his wife and two young daughters in Toronto.